 [Revised version from 20.05.2022 with changes in chapter 2 and 3]

 In July 2021, the European Commission published the Fit-for-55-package including a proposal for a Social Climate Fund (SCF).
 The SCF is to be established in parallel with the proposed extension of emissions trading to the buildings and road transport sectors, the so-called ETS 2 (European Commission (EC) 2021a).
 Mobilizing 72.2 billion euro for the period 2025 to 2032, the aim of the SCF is to address any social impacts that arise from this new system, by 1) financing temporary direct income support for vulnerable households and 2) supporting measures and investments that reduce emissions in the two sectors and as a result reduce costs for vulnerable households, micro-enterprises, and transport users.
+A recently published study by scientists of the Oeko-Institut analyses the Social Climate Fund (SCF) proposal.

 Social aspects and a just transition are important elements in the “Fit-for-55” package for a number of reasons: Firstly, vulnerable groups benefit the most from energy efficiency improvement and climate change mitigation.
 Not only do they benefit the most in terms of energy costs saving in relation to their income but also in terms of improved living conditions and health and by being able to actively participate in the transition to net-zero and by not being left behind.
 Also, vulnerable groups tend to be most affected by the impacts of climate change, which highlights the need for mitigation efforts that are also socially-just.
 Secondly, vulnerable groups are most affected by increases in costs and prices that arise through climate investment, carbon pricing, taxes or other policy induced means.
 Thirdly, low-income households often do not have the means to invest in energy efficiency or clean heating and can therefore not participate in climate change mitigation or become resilient to further price changes.
 It is thus key to establish a program that explicitly supports vulnerable groups and incentivizes investment and efficiency improvement targeted to their means and needs.
 The European Commission has proposed the SCF as a targeted policy scheme that is aimed at mitigation, participation, resilience for those in alarming need.